-535.6 Dressage Familiarization 535.6.1 Dressage Familiarization
+535.6 Dressage Familiarization

+535.6.1 Dressage Familiarization

-In order to familiarize the Horse with the Competition arena prior to the Dressage Test Athletes and Grooms may, if conditions and the timetable allow, be permitted at a time agreed by the Organising Committee to walk and lead the Horse on a long rein outside the boards of the Competition arena.
+In order to familiarize the Horse with the Competition arena prior to the Dressage Test Athletes and Grooms may, if conditions and the timetable allow, be allowed permitted when practical at a time decided agreed by the Organising Committee to walk and lead the Horse on a long rein outside the boards of the Competition arena.

-In the case of all-weather surfaces the Organising Committee may if the timetable allows permit schooling inside (with Athletes only) and/or outside the boards.
+In the case of all-weather surfaces the Organising Committee may if the timetable allows also allow permit schooling inside (with Athletes only) and/or outside the boards.